twelch/weather-station/README.md

+# Weather Station

+Web app for visualizing temperature and humidity data using ThingSpeak API.
+Uses Angular (angular-seed project base) and D3.
+Data comes from an Arudino Uno device with connected AM2302 sensor and WiFi shield for pushing data to ThingSpeak.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.